tanoManzo/notes/Explaining a series of models by propagating Shapley values.md

 - a generalized rescale rule to explain a complex series of models by propagating attributions while enforcing efficiency at each layer.
 This framework extends DeepSHAP to explain any series of models composed of linear, deep, and tree models.
 - a group rescale rule to propagate local feature attributions to groups of features

 Many feature attribution methods must define the absence of a feature, often by masking features according to a single baseline sample (single baseline attribution)13,17,18.
-In contrast, we show that under certain assumptions, the correct approach is to use many baseline samples instead
+In contrast, we show that under certain assumptions, the correct approach is to use many baseline samples instead.
+We show that using many baselines avoids bias that can be introduced by single baseline attributions (section Baseline distributions avoid bias)